NGWPC/ngen-forcing/coastal/Observed_Waterlevel_Scripts/README.md

       download_noaa_obv_wl.py -o <outputdir> -b <begin_date> -e <end_date> -m
    where -o defines the ouput directory
-         -b defines the begin time for the timeseries -s defines the end time for the timeseries
+         -b defines the begin time for the timeseries -e defines the end time for the timeseries
+         -l is optional.
+Defines a list of station ids seperated by ','.
+If not given, data for all avaialble stations will be downloaded.
          -m is optional.
 If not given, hourly height will be downloaded, otherwise, 6 minute inteval water leel data will be downloaded.